-It has been stated many times that time in nature is important for all around well being.
+It has been stated that time in nature is important for all around well being.
 When you are away from the impulse distractions and stresses of day to day life you are truly helping you and your family stay mentally, physically, and emotionally healthy.

-Ronald W. Caspers Wilderness Park is located a mere 8 miles east, as the bird flies, of the city of San Juan Capistrano off of the bustling Highway 74.
+Ronald W. Caspers Wilderness Park is located a mere 8 miles east, as the bird flies, of the city of San Juan Capistrano off the bustling Highway 74.
 This Orange County Park managed area is large at 8,000 acres in size.
 The valleys are fed by bubbling streams, shaded with groves of oak and sycamore trees and right in the beloved Santa Ana Mountains.
-Visitor beware!
+Visitors beware!
 Mountain lions, rattlesnakes, and poison oak are also local in this beautiful green space.
 Did I scare you off?
 Don’t be!
 In spring, the Ronald W. Caspers Wilderness Park is a must to see all the amazing wildflowers in bloom.

 Speaking of fauna, the rangers on Sundays lead a nature walk throughout the park.
 Just contact the Ranger Station during the week to arrange a Ranger guided trek.
 But the programs do not end there.
 Guided walks and “Critter Talks” are also available.
 They are similar to nature walks and ask for advance appointments.
 However these naturalist walks do ask for a nominal fee.
 According to the website these programs may be held at the park or brought to your school or organization.
 I mean, how cool is that?

 Hiking is a must to experience all the park has to offer.
 A great one for the entire family to enjoy is the East Ridge Bell Canyon Loop Trail.
 This longer hike comes in at almost 7 miles in total.
 But don’t let the length deter you.
 This hike is rated easy with a mild incline.
 The rolling hills of unsurpassed beauty are well worth the trek.